-Together with colleagues, researchers and students, Jonathan Lazar, a professor of computer and information sciences in the Jess and Mildred Fisher College of Science and Mathematics, has officially acquired a U.S. patent for the new, more user-friendly SoundsRight CAPTCHA.
+Together with colleagues, researchers and students, Jonathan Lazar, a professor of computer and information sciences in the Jess and Mildred Fisher College of Science and Mathematics, has officially been granted a U.S. patent for the new, more user-friendly SoundsRight CAPTCHA.

 Most web users have encountered CAPTCHAs, though they may not recognize the acronym for Completely Automated Public Turing Test to tell Computers and Humans Apart.
 A CAPTCHA is a challenge-response test—typically comprising an obscured sequence of letters and digits—designed to determine whether the user is human.

 “CAPTCHAs, or twisted text, are supposed to be something that only a human who can see can understand,” explains Lazar.
 “The visual clutter discourages image recognition by automated viruses and bots.”